Planeptunia/docx_merger/README.md

 # docx_merger
-simple program what merge multiple docx file into one
+Simple program what merge multiple docx file into one.
+Grabs files from /input/ directory and merges into merged.docx